wp-plugins/wp-spreadplugin/readme.txt

 == Changelog ==

+= 1.6 =
+* Define a category to display with `shop_category=""`.
+Please have a look at the faq for getting the category id.
+In v2 I hope to have an admin interface which will help you with the configuration.

 = 1.5 =
-* Shows detailed product description when hovering the article image
+* Shows detailed product description when hovering the article image (mouseover)

 = 1.4.2 =
 * Zoom image now shows right color of views